astral-sh/ruff/crates/ruff_python_formatter/README.md

 # Rust Python Formatter

-The goal of out formatter is to be compatible with Black except for rare edge cases (mostly involving comment placement).
+The goal of our formatter is to be compatible with Black except for rare edge cases (mostly involving comment placement).

 ## Implementing a node